louisguitton/guitton.co-hugo/content/posts/2020-07-26-data-driven-spellcheck.md

 title: A data driven spell checker
 date: 2020-07-26
 lastmod: 2020-07-26
+summary: A funny data-driven way to check for spelling.
 ---

 Because I'm not a native english speaker, I sometimes wonder what the right spelling of a word is.